hemaljoshi/video-motion-backend/readme.md

 ## Introduction

-This is a ``Video Motion`` backend project that covers multiple functionalities and also combines the tweet functionality from twitter into it.
+This is a ``Video Motion Backend`` project that covers multiple functionalities and also combines the tweet functionality from twitter into it.
 Find more about his project in the documentaion below.

 ## Important links